 Drafting Choice Pattern Variations

 Are you ready to dive into designing with the Choice Pattern?
 The video and written instructions will prompt you when, where, and how to make pattern manipulations to the original base pattern.
 You’ll find some design inspiration—with descriptions—within our instructions.
-Today, we’re breaking down the first of many design variations to demonstrate how the original pattern pieces transform into new looks.
+Today, we’re breaking down another of the design variations to demonstrate how the original pattern pieces transform into new looks.

 Collared shirt with added fullness and front ties